jonathanclare/iadesigner/README.md

 When packaging the app you will automatically commit and create a new release on github:

-To switch this off make the folloeing changes to 'bump' in gruntfile.js:
+To switch this off make the following changes to the 'bump' attributes in gruntfile.js:

 * commit: false,
 * createTag: false,